 Our scholarship is available to FALMOUTH RESIDENTS who are high school seniors, college students, and/or previous recipients planning to major or are majoring in HORTICULTURE, LANDSCAPE DESIGN, ENVIRONMENTAL SCIENCE, or RELATED FIELDS.

-The Falmouth Garden Club awarded scholarships to three local graduates in 2020.
+The Falmouth Garden Club awarded scholarships to four local graduates in 2021.
 Recipients of the club scholarships must be Falmouth residents studying agricultural education, botany, conservation, environmental studies, forestry, horticulture, land management, landscape design, plant pathology science or other related studies.

 The following Committees of the FGC

 Junior and Senior Gardeners,